-To get set up with a cable, simply turn on your Oculus headset and connect it to your computer’s USB port.
+To get set up with a cable, simply turn on your headset and connect it to your computer’s USB port.
 Then launch the Virtual Desktop app and follow the setup instructions for connecting the headset to your computer.
 Once that’s done, select Link (Cable).

 At that point, launch the Steam desktop app and Steam VR.
 Now you can choose from the huge library of VR games

 Playing Steam Games on Your Meta Quest with Air Link